 The following quote from Family Wealth sums it up best: “To embark on long-term wealth preservation is an act of extraordinary courage for a family, like the planting of a copper beech tree, since the family members who initiate the process will never know whether they were ultimately successful.
 If you are courageous and you want to be a wealth creator in the most profound sense, get started.
 There is no time to waste.”

-Hamish, who was responsible for giving me Hughes's book introduced me to some of the best dairy farmers in Australia, from whom we got retired Holstein Friesian dairy cattle.
-The more mature beef, combined with our own dry-aging techniques, resulted in a superior product.
+Hamish, who was responsible for giving me Hughes's book, introduced me to some of the best dairy farmers in Australia, from whom we got retired Holstein Friesian dairy cattle.
+The more mature beef, combined with our own dry-ageing techniques, resulted in a superior product.
 Our meat is now on the menus of the best restaurants across Australia.

 It is our firm belief that eventually the only parties involved in the food chain will be the farmer/producer and the chef/home cook.

 CopperTree has, in a short period, graduated to ancillary food production.
-Our association with the dairy farmers gave us access to unadulterated raw ingredients to make butter.
+Our association with dairy farmers has given us access to unadulterated cream to make butter.

 Nick Venter, May 2021